-It was another successful year for new mortgage business, with strong consumer demand for our products, despite a broader market in which mortgage volumes dropped significantly.
-Mortgage completions dropped by £11.0m to £109.7m from the record level of £120.7m we had in 2022.
-They remained above the levels seen in 2019 to 2021 and these strong levels would not have been possible without the investments made in recent years in the mortgage process review.
+It was another successful year for new mortgage business, with strong consumer demand for our products, despite a broader market in which mortgage demand has continued to be suppressed.
+Mortgage completions increased by £15.5m to £125.3m.
+This surpassed our previous record level of £120.7m in 2022.
+The Chief Executive discusses more detail on the kinds of mortgage business we are involved in in his report on page 5.